nervosnetwork/docs.nervos.org/website/docs/basics/devchain.md

 ---
 id: devchain
-title: How to use a development CKB blockchain
+title: Run a development CKB blockchain
 ---

 Nervos CKB supports the `dev` mode that is particularly useful for development and testing.
 You can run a developement CKB blockchain with `Dummy-Worker` or `Eaglesong-Worker` locally for development and testing.